engineblock/engineblock/docs/metrics.md

 or

     --graphite <host>:<port>

 ## Metric Naming

 ### Prefix
-Core metrics use the prefix _testclient_ by default.
+Core metrics use the prefix _em_ by default.
 You can override this with the --prefix option:

     --prefix myclient.group5

 ### Identifiers

 * Metrics associated with a specific activity will have the activity alias in their name.
-* Metrics associated with a particular client driver, like the DataStax Java Driver for Cassandra, for example, should have "driver" in the name.

-It is often helpful when instrumenting systems and apps to have a naming convention that works across all data sources.
-For this, I like to use the scheme _system | app_ . _client | server_ . ...

 ## Metrics Output

 By default, the metrics will be logged to console via the console log and logging metrics reporter.
 At the end of a run, the long form of the metrics summaries are dumped to console.
 The reporting interval for this method is every minute.
 Once you start the client, you'll see a periodic report to the screen showing the current testing time as a heartbeat that the test is running.

 ## Interpretation & Examples